Centracare (hospital): History

 Centracare's history can be traced to 1835 when the Provincial Lunatic Asylum was constructed at the corner of Wentworth and Leinster streets in "uptown" Saint John, making it the first mental health facility constructed in British North America.
-Its first director was Dr. George Peters who served from 1835–1848.
+Its first director was Dr. George Peters who served from 1835 to 1848.

 Ground was broken in 1846 on a new facility to be constructed of stone to replace the aging wooden structure at Wentworth and Leinster.
 This new building was to occupy a commanding location in the neighbouring city of Lancaster, on a high bluff on the west bank of the Saint John River overlooking the Reversing Falls gorge which was immediately upstream.
 An infamous nearby road intersection at the west end of the Reversing Falls Bridge called "Simms Corner" (after the T.S.
 Simms & Co.
 Ltd. paint brush factory) was located on the north side of the property.

 The first 90 patients moved into the building on December 12, 1848.

-Dr. John Waddell served as director from 1849–1875, living for 26 years with his family in an apartment on the third floor of the building above the main entrance.
+Dr. John Waddell served as director from 1849 to 1875, living for 26 years with his family in an apartment on the third floor of the building above the main entrance.

-Dr. James T. Steeves took over the position as director and served from 1875–1895.
+Dr. James T. Steeves took over the position as director and served from 1875 to 1895.
 The late 1870s saw tremendous growth in the number of patients being admitted, leading to overcrowding and turning away patients.
 The Great Fire of 1877 would have been easily viewed from the institution's location overlooking the city, however it was noted that this disaster did not have a significant effect upon the patients.

 The building was modernized and living conditions improved during capital expenditures during the late 1870s that saw rooms painted and decorated, as well as the installation of dumbwaiters and elevators, hot water throughout the building, improved ventilation, water closets, and a central laundry service operating steam-heated washers and dryers.
 An 1878 addition (the first of five) was constructed to the building for housing male patients and a workshop was opened for them in 1880.
 In 1881 an addition was constructed for female patients which helped to relieve overcrowding concerns.

 The hospital contained 15 wards which separated men from women, as well as paying patients from non-paying patients and by varying degrees of severity of illness.
 Able-bodied patients were expected to work in the building's laundry or clean various parts of the facility in order to pay for their stay.
 The Annex Farm opened on the Sand Cove Road in southern Lancaster, overlooking the Bay of Fundy in 1885 and many residents worked there as well.